-The Memphis Immigration Court falls under the jurisdiction of the Office of the Chief Immigration Judge, which is a component of the Department of Justice’s Executive Office for Immigration Review (EOIR).
+The Memphis Immigration Court falls under the jurisdiction of the Office of the Chief Immigration Judge, which is a component of the Executive Office for Immigration Review under the Department of Justice.

 5107 Leesburg Pike, Suite 1902